RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 | r2fp9q4b_003.tif | donor |  |  |  | 1/1/90 | open |  |  | Donor note | disseminate | Allow | 1/1/90 | open | Grant note |  |  |  |

 ## Move transfer to Transfer Source

+Transfers must be placed in the Transfer Source in order to be ingested (either manually or automatically) into Archivematica.
+More information on the Transfer Source can be found in the Storage Service documentation.